 Social Media is the Marketing Tool of the Millennium

-Even during the entry of the millennium and the 2000’s, no one even imagined that social media would be invented, let alone be a tool for marketing in any way.
-When social media came out eventually, they were the clumsy chat affairs like internet relay chat (IRC) or the confusing social Friendster, nothing that any internet marketer would want to use.
+Even during the entry of the millennium and the 2000s, no one even imagined that social media would be invented, let alone be a tool for marketing.
+When social media came out eventually, they were clumsy chat affairs like internet relay chat (IRC) or the confusing social Friendster, nothing that any internet marketer would want to use.

-When social media finally found its proper social media platforms such as Twitter, Facebook, and LinkedIn, it was mainly to connect with family, friends, and others, as well as a means to communicate better than just those boring chat rooms.
-Today however, social media is making incredible impacts on almost every facet of daily life from social awareness, news updates, charity campaigns, public opinion, and even in the realm of advertising and brand awareness.
+When social media finally found its proper social media platforms, such as Twitter, Facebook, and LinkedIn, it mainly connected with family, friends, and others and communicated better than just those boring chat rooms.
+Today, however, social media impacts almost every facet of daily life, from social awareness, news updates, charity campaigns, public opinion, and even advertising and brand awareness.

-For businesses and companies, social media today is proving crucial for brand awareness and yet can still be a double edged sword.
-If used strategically well it can be a great brand magnet since many people go online on social media.
-Ignore the comments and posts of customers and your brand will feel the negative effects.
+For businesses and companies, social media today is proving crucial for brand awareness and yet can still be a double-edged sword.
+It can be a great brand magnet if used strategically well since many people go online on social media.
+Ignore the comments and posts of customers, and your brand will feel the negative effects.

 Always Take Note of Social Media Marketing Trends